me701/homework2/README.md

 ## Exercise 2

 Write a bash script that provides a count of the number of (1) files and (2) subdirectories in the current directory.
 The script should be named `count_files_and_subdirs.sh`.
 (Tools like `wc` and `grep` might be very helpful.)
-You choose to exclude the hidden files and directories.
+You may choose to exclude the hidden files and directories.

 ## Exercise 3